Applelo/compotes/docs/guide/dropdown.md

 </div>
 ```

 If you are using a `ul` as a dropdown, it will use, by default, the `menu` mode adding accessibility features.
-You can change this by enforce the type of dropdown you want.
+You can change this by enforcing the type of dropdown you want.

 ```html
 <!-- Menu dropdown -->